 - The entire build and deploy process should be automated.

-Based on the client’s requirements, the application architect has designed the application architecture.
+- Based on the client’s requirements, the application architect designs the application architecture.

-Finally, the architecture gets the signoff with few suggestions from the Enterprise teams.
+- Finally, the architecture gets the signoff with a few suggestions from the Enterprise architect & security teams.

 Building CI/CD For Petclinic Application